 Has your senior loved one experienced joint pain?
 This would be considered normal if this pain is something that they don’t have to deal with every day.
-Otherwise, you should be getting them immediate medical attention and help since they may already be experiencing arthritis.
+Otherwise, you should be getting them immediate medical attention and help since they may already be experiencing arthritis joint pain.

 Below are ones you may already have heard of.

 Osteoarthritis – is the most common kind of arthritis that affects around 27 million people in the US alone.
 The rubbery material which covers each end of our bones are called cartilages.
 People with osteoarthritis have cartilages that erode over time.
 As the cartilage wears down, pain and swelling occur in the joint.
-In its advanced stages, the bones of the joints where the cartilages used to be attached may also break down and result in growths of bone spurs causing even further damage to the joints.
+In its advanced stages, the bones of the joints where the cartilages used to be attached may also break down and result in growths of bone spurs, causing even further damage to the joints.
 This disease is prevalent among people above 65 years old.

 Spondylarthropathies – Frequent sufferers of back pain may think twice about taking their condition lightly.
-Spondylarthropathies is a hereditary form of arthritis (that commonly occurs in White demographic) and the symptoms may include bone loss/destruction as well as pain and stiffness.
+Spondylarthropathies is a hereditary form of arthritis (that commonly occurs in the caucasian demographic) and the symptoms may include bone loss/destruction as well as pain and stiffness.
 If left untreated this condition may result in spine deformation, and shoulder and hip dysfunction.

 Encourage them to observe a proper diet. – Together with getting the right treatment, it is suggested to consult a physician to find out which diet would be appropriate for the condition and make sure that your senior loved one follows his or her recommended meal plan.

 Motivate them to exercise – You may be surprised that prescribed exercise may possibly help maintain joint movement depending on the senior’s condition since exercise helps strengthen the muscles around the affected joints.
-More so a healthy weight can lessen the pressure on the joints.
+Moreso, a healthy weight can lessen the pressure on the joints.

 Disclaimer: 1Heart Caregiver Services Blog may contain articles about health care and medical related topics.
 However, no warranty is made that any of the articles are accurate.
 There is absolutely no assurance that any statement contained or cited in any or our articles touching on health care or medical related matters is correct, true, up-to-date or, precise, If any of the statements we mentioned about healthcare or medicine is accurate, it may or may not apply to you or your symptoms.